bahp/django-protondx/docs/modules/history/design_history.rst

 areas in the table.
 They have to be entered manually at upload time.

 General patient information (name, date of birth, age, gender...) is now in the detailed analysis page.
-A table with all of the patients diagnostic tests was also added.
+A table with all of the patient's diagnostic tests was also added.

 ---------------